 3. Towards Resilience

-The increase of global average temperature is a major factor behind the severity and the frequency of weather events, many of which disruptive.
-This is likely to be related to additional damage to transportation infrastructures, particularly those in coastal low lying areas.
+The increase of global average temperature is a major factor behind the severity and the frequency of weather events, many of which are disruptive.
+This is likely to be related to additional damage to transportation infrastructures, particularly those in coastal low-lying areas.
 Ports and rail infrastructure are particularly vulnerable since they could be damaged or temporarily isolated.
 This forces the re-routing of passengers and freight flows, impacting the cost and performance of supply chains.
 Further, climate change is likely to impact the distribution of agricultural production to new regions, which will affect the flows of agricultural goods and may require the setting of new transport infrastructure.

 In general, transport infrastructures still lack physical and organizational resilience in adapting to the implications posed by climate change.
 Advance forecasting is critical since it requires 72 to 96 hours to shut down and prepare critical infrastructure for a disruptive weather event such as a hurricane.
 This implies the ability of organizations to adapt to the consequences of (catastrophic) failure, including preparedness, protection, response, and recovery (see Transportation and Disasters).
 Further, new infrastructure must be built considering the expectations about how weather conditions may be through its lifespan.
 Given the diversified nature between different regions around the world, adaptation is highly localized, which does require not only best practices but also information sharing, mutual learning, effective cooperation with local authorities, as well as the ability for managers to apply such best practices from a local perspective.

 Also, support for research and the collection of empirical evidence should be encouraged.
 This involves comprehensively defining and understanding the implications of climate change, the risks involved as well as the possible effective adaptation approaches, thus minimizing misunderstanding and averting the rather low social awareness on this critical issue.

 - Transport and Sustainability